Olympus Marathon Regulations

 The race takes place in the protected National Park area with the natural eco system.
 Due to its outstanding natural and cultural importance, Olympus was designated as a Biosphere Reserve in 1981 with its inclusion in the UNESCO Man and Biosphere Program (MAB).
 Participants are therefore required to fully respect the mountain environment, in particular by not leaving rubbish, picking flowers or disturbing the wildlife.
 Anyone found leaving rubbish along the route shall be disqualified from the race and incur the penalties laid down by municipal regulations.

-To reduce plastic consumption, disposable cups will not be handed out, thus athlete must bring their own bottle/cup if they wish to drink.
+To reduce plastic consumption, disposable cups will not be handed out, thus athlete must bring their own bottle/cup.

 In case of adverse weather conditions (dense fog, heavy rain or thunder storms), the Organizers reserve the right to make last-minute changes, even during the race, to the race route in order to eliminate potential hazards or conditions that could cause hardship for participants.
 The participants will be informed by the Organizers of any changes.
 The Organizers also reserve the right to suspend or cancel the race if the weather conditions are such that they put athletes, staff, volunteers or medical teams at risk.